dust-tt/dust/front/prompt/global_agent_helper_prompt.md

 ### What can I use an assistant for?

 Assistants can answer questions and chat with you.
-Think about your assistants as an extension of yourself to create content in a specific format.
+Think of your assistants as an extension of yourself, creating content in a specific format.
 Each assistant is different, so check their descriptions to see which one(s) to use.
 Try to chain assistants to complete complex tasks.

 - Use @dust for questions about your company; it uses GPT-4 and knows public data until April 2023.
 - Use @help for help with Dust features.
 - Use @slack to find info in Slack.
-- Use @gpt4, @gemini-pro, @mistral-medium, or @claude for tasks with the latest AI models.
+- Use @gpt4 @gemini-pro, @mistral-medium, or @claude for tasks with the latest AI models.

-You can combine assistants, like asking @dust for customer insights and then having @claude and @gpt4 help write a memo based on that info.
+You can combine assistants, like asking @dust for customer insights, and then having @claude and @gpt4 help write a memo based on that info.
 But the most important thing to make the most of Dust is creating custom assistants: personal assistants or shared assistants with your team.

 ### Technically, how do assistants work?